Soundproofing a semi-detached home is rarely as simple as just soundproofing your party walls.

 There are a couple of strategies that can be employed to soundproof a window wall effectively:

-Cover the wall with soundproof board.
+- Cover the wall with a soundproof board.
 This will deaden vibrations that travel into the wall and prevent noise from reaching your ears.

 Soundproofing your ceiling isn’t necessary but it is a valuable thing to consider doing to finish off a semi-detached soundproofing project.